The fourth king's gift

 the story of the magi and Herod in Matthew 2, 1-18

 Christmas commentary for the carol service at

-This is a disquieting poem: depending on context it may be appropriate to subsitute the magi from the sequence "the Last Straw", or The journey of the magi (cont.) when using the Christmas commentary in an event.
+This is a disquieting poem: depending on context it may be appropriate to substitute the magi from the sequence The last straw, or The journey of the magi (cont.) when using the Christmas commentary in an event.

-Of course the magi were almost certainly not kings, and the only reason that there are conventionally three of them in the story is that there were three gifts, but it is a strong myth and an appropriate reference in the "medieval" style of the Christmas commentary.
+Of course the magi were almost certainly not kings, and the only reason that there are conventionally three of them in the story is that there were three gifts, but it is a strong myth.